-All eligible voters are sent a ballot at least 18 days before election, UOCAVA up to 90 days.
+All eligible voters are sent a ballot at least 18 days before election, military and overseas up to 90 days.
 Mailing address can be anywhere in the world.

-Marked ballot is put in a security envelope or sleeve.
+Marked ballot is put in a secrecy sleeve or envelope.

-The security envelope/sleeve is put in a return envelope and signed.
+The secrecy sleeve or envelope is put in a return envelope and signed.

 Ballots have pre-paid postage and are returned through the mail or at ballot drop boxes.
-If mailed, must be postmarked by Election Day.

-Drop boxes open until 8 p.m. on Election Day.
+If mailed, must be postmarked by election day.
+Drop boxes are open until 8 p.m. on election day.